 - Company stockholders rely on employees to responsibly manage their ownership interests.
 Information concerning our business affairs will be distributed to stockholders in accordance with the Securities and Exchange Commission (SEC) guidelines for financial reporting.

 - All business transactions are to be accurately recorded and reported; there will be no compromise of the integrity of our financial records or financial statements.

 - Directors, officers and employees of the Company will avoid a personal interest or association which is not consistent with, or appears to be inconsistent with, the best interests of the Company.
-Directors, officers, employees and members of their families will not engage in outside business interests or business associations which could be considered a conflict of interest.
+Directors, officers, employees and members of their families will not engage in outside business interests or business associations which could be deemed a conflict of interest.
+In the event that a director, officer or employee has any question about whether an interest or association presents a potential or actual conflict, that person is required to report the matter to Joseph R. Paul, Chief Financial Officer, or a member of the Legal department, to ensure compliance with this policy.
 The following are some of the activities which may be considered to be in this category:

 A. Having a financial ownership interest or other personal or professional affiliation in a supplier, competitor or customer that could influence, either positively or negatively, the Company’s ability to conduct its business.

 B. Having any financial interest in any transaction between the Company and any third party.